 You’ve proposed a false dilemma.

 Mild downvote here.
-The conclusions (“I recommend increasing the consumption of beef”) do not not follow from the premises (“soil animals have negative lives”), even if true.
+The conclusions (“I recommend increasing the consumption of beef”) do not follow from the premises (“soil animals have negative lives”), even if true.
 And the premises are highly uncertain and speculative.

 There are perhaps other ways to improve or mitigate soil animal lives, and certainly many other ways to increase agricultural land that do not involve killing and eating cows.